geosoft1/tools/README.md

     * Extend project templates
 * **Using**

-    Download anywhere, from your graphical interface make it executable and run.
-If you prefer Terminal run next commands.
+    Download anywhere and run from your file browser with double click.
+If you prefer Terminal go to the directory with the script and run

-        chmod +x Install.sh
         ./Install.sh

     Run periodicaly or if compiler/ide versions change to update the sistem.